Welcome to Year 3

 3SP - Tuesday

 This term the children will be extending their french vocabulary learning how to say which sports they enjoy through the four key skills of listening, speaking, reading and writing.
 Fun will be had playing charades and 'having a go' at some traditional French sports to familiarise them with the French verbs, je joue (I play) and je fais (I do).
+They will also start to use some simple opinion phrases such as j'aime and j'adore to say what they like to do.

 Our history topic this term has been studying invaders and settlers.
 The children had great fun invading other classrooms and next term will be 'raiding'.
 This exercise will give them a greater understanding between the differences.
 The Romans invaded the Vikings raided.